Janusk8/transfers/README.md

 This data API is created with Fastapi and the database is SQLAlchemy.

-There is a file to create the database : database.py
+Create database : use database.py or insert_database.sql

 API: main.py